-- Faculty members who are assigned full-time to the department shall be eligible for service as chairperson.
-In December of the appropriate year, the Provost and Vice President for Academic Affairs will request the names of those willing to serve as candidates.
+- Faculty members who are assigned full-time to the department shall be eligible for service as Department Chair.
+In December of the appropriate year, the Dean will request the names of those willing to serve as candidates.
 Priority consideration will be given to tenured faculty.

-- In December of the appropriate year, the Provost and Vice President for Academic Affairs will send to the department the list of candidates as determined above.
+- In December of the appropriate year, the Dean will send to the department the list of candidates as determined above.

 - Each department member will send a recommendation and reasons for the recommendation to the Dean.
 Alternatively, the department may meet to collectively recommend a Chair to the Dean.

 - A faculty member must be recommended by a majority of those submitting recommendations.

-- Following the department majority recommendation, the appropriate dean will submit a recommendation and reason(s) for the recommendation to the Provost and Vice President.
+- Following the department majority recommendation, the appropriate Dean will submit a recommendation and reason(s) for the recommendation to the Provost.

-- If no faculty member receives a majority recommendation after the reconsideration, the Provost and Vice President in consultation with the appropriate dean will recommend one person from among the candidates.
+- If no faculty member receives a majority recommendation after the reconsideration, the Dean will recommend one person from among the candidates to the Provost.

 - If no full-time faculty member is willing to serve as chair, consideration will be given to pro-rata faculty members where appropriate.
 In the end, however, if departmental faculty members are not willing or able to assume the role, a temporary solution will be constructed by the administration.

-- The President of the University appoints chairpersons and holds the right to remove them from office with cause.
+- The Provost appoints Department Chairs and holds the right to remove them from office with cause.

 Term of Office

-Ordinarily, the term of office for the chairperson is three years with a maximum reappointment of two additional consecutive terms.
-A chairperson may be reappointed after an interim of three years.
+Ordinarily, the term of office for the Department Chair is three years with a maximum reappointment of two additional consecutive terms.
+A Department Chair may be reappointed after an interim of three years.